England. Change location

 Vocational relevance

 This module is relevant to a wide range of jobs in the public, voluntary, community and commercial sectors.
-The module content is directly relevant to a variety of jobs in public administration, social welfare services, criminal justice services, community support services among others.
+The module content is directly relevant to a variety of jobs in public administration, social welfare services, criminal justice services, and community support services, among others.
 The key skills you will develop are relevant to any job context.
 Among these ‘transferable’ skills are the ability to:

 • identify, gather and assess evidence